Richard Ayoade: 2011–present: Mainstream cinema, satirical writing, and television presenting

+Ayoade's 2024 book, The Unfinished Harauld Hughes, was described by Sam Leith in The Guardian as "the narrative of the making of a documentary that never gets made, about a movie that also never got made.
+Its protagonist-narrator is Richard Ayoade, an alter ego of the author of the book, Richard Ayoade.
+He's in search of an alter ego of his own – or, at least, a doppelganger. ...
+Its comic tenor is part satirical and part pure whimsy, and it's very beguiling."
+It was shortlisted for the 2025 Bollinger Everyman Wodehouse Prize.

+In March 2025, Ayoade starred in LOL: Last One Laughing UK.

 Influences

 Ayoade is a fan of French New Wave cinema and said in an interview with The Guardian that Louis Malle's Zazie dans le Métro was the film that sparked his interest in filmmaking.
 His favourite filmmakers include Malle, Woody Allen, Ingmar Bergman, Orson Welles, Jean-Luc Godard, Jean-Pierre Melville, and Paul Thomas Anderson.

 Ayoade participated in the 2012 Sight & Sound directors' poll, where he listed his 10 favourite films: The Apartment, Badlands, Barry Lyndon, Crimes and Misdemeanors, Make Way for Tomorrow, Contempt, Ordet, Persona, Raging Bull, and Tokyo Story.

 Personal life

 In 2007, Ayoade married Lydia Fox, a member of the Fox family of actors.
-They have three children and live in the East Dulwich area of London.

-His brother-in-law, actor Laurence Fox, courted Ayoade's chagrin publicly in 2020, when he asked Ayoade to announce his support for him on Twitter after a controversial appearance on Question Time.
-The episode in question was condemned for allowing Fox on as a guest, in particular for when he told a Black woman in the audience that discussing racism was "boring".
+They have two children and live in the East Dulwich area of London.
+Ayoade and his brother-in-law, actor Laurence Fox, engaged in a vocal public feud in 2020, when Fox asked Ayoade to announce his support for him on Twitter after a controversial appearance on Question Time.
+The episode in question was condemned for allowing Fox on as a guest, in particular for when he told a black woman in the audience that discussing racism was "boring".
 According to Fox, Ayoade told him that "You have never encountered racism."
 Fox stated that he had told Ayoade he had, because "he worked in Kenya once" and "racism can be deferential".

+In September 2023, Ayoade received backlash on social media after endorsing the memoir of television writer and anti-transgender activist Graham Linehan, with whom he had worked on The IT Crowd.